Areas of Practice:

 Registered Psychotherapist, Certified Canadian Counsellor and the Clinical Director

 I decided to take the journey as a therapist due to my passion in understanding situations, providing safe and compassionate spaces, and being openly honest as best we can.
-So I like working with teens, young adults and adults as unique individuals and I can work along side them with their struggles and concerns.
+I like working with teens, young adults, and adults as unique individuals, and I can work alongside them through their struggles and concerns.

-Some strategies I use for my own well-being is some of the simplest of ways, yet oddly difficult to maintain, which is listening to my body to tell me emotions and thoughts.
-Another way is knowing my limitations and setting boundaries.
+Some strategies I use for my own well-being are among the simplest yet oddly difficult to maintain, such as listening to my body to understand my emotions and thoughts.
+Another way is to know my limitations and set boundaries.
 And I cannot leave out watching tv or movies, a nice walk, and a nice cup of coffee in the morning!

 Associations/Education: